serdeliverance/x-mentor/README.md

 # X-Mentor

 X-Mentor is an e-Learning platform which not only tries to connect students and teachers, but also ideas, emotions and knowledge.
-We want people to progress and to learn how to use their powers, because everyone has something to teach and everyone has something to learn, but everyone has a power and don't forget, with great power comes great responsability.
+We want people to progress and to learn how to use their powers, because everyone has something to teach and everyone has something to learn, but everyone has a power and remember, with great power comes great responsability.

 ## Screenshots